-I want to annotate a canvas with some text either as a comment or a tag.
-In this recipe we are annotating the full Canvas but see [Simple Commenting Annotation] if you would like to target a specific part or region of the Canvas.
+You want to annotate a canvas with some text either as a comment or a tag.
+In this recipe we are annotating the full Canvas but see Simple Annotation — Tagging or Annotation with a Non-Rectangular Polygon if you would like to target a specific part or region of the Canvas.

 Annotations for a Canvas are stored in the